 If you're feeling sluggish, experiencing mood swings, and generally feeling irritable or depressed, then it might be time to have your vitamin D levels checked.
 Holistic nutritionist, health coach, and founder of Frolic and Flow, Carly Brawner says sufficient vitamin D levels are important as they are essential to calcium absorption and bone health as well as immune function.

 "Vitamin D deficiency is common and has been linked to many health problems including increased risk of heart disease, depression, cancer, autoimmunity, the seasonal flu, and more," she said.
-"If your levels are low, consider increased (sensible) direct sun exposure or supplementation, and use a product containing vitamin D3, preferable in drop form (I take this one)."
-Head to the Vitamin D Council for more information.
+"If your levels are low, consider increased (sensible) direct sun exposure or supplementation, and use a product containing vitamin D3, preferable in drop form."

 Find an Activity You Enjoy